Nutrient Neutrality Statements & Assessments

 • Nutrient Trading (currently only in Somerset and Solent regions)

-This may restrict your development size or lead to increased cost for mitigation and planning, but whatever the mitigation, it needs to be suitably located to remove the effect of new development – within the same catchment as the development; upstream of the Habitats site and / or the development (source: gov.uk).
+This may restrict your development size or lead to increased costs for mitigation and planning, but whatever the mitigation, it needs to be suitably located to remove the effect of new development – within the same catchment as the development, upstream of the habitats site and/or the development (source: gov.uk).

 Data and Calculations for Nutrient Neutrality